Lisbet12/International-Breweries/README.md

 - The most Brand with the highest profit Castle which is mostly sold in senegal.
 - When cost was 87m, profit made was 39m
-  when cost was 84m, profit made was 37m when cost was 70m, profit made was 30m
-.
-So therefore the reduction the Sum of Cost led to the reduction of Profit for every year
+  when cost was 84m, profit made was 37m when cost was 70m, profit made was 30m.
+So therefore the reduction in the Sum of Cost led to the reduction in Profit for every year